ggustafsson/Tim/README.md

 Tips
 ----
-If you use Mac OS X you can put this in ~/.timrc to make it speak:
+If you use Mac OS X you can put this in **~/.timrc** to make it speak:

     work_cmd="say start working now"
     break_cmd="say take a little break"
     pomodoro_cmd="say working session is over. take a break"

-If you use Tim on multiple platforms you could put something like this inside of ~/.timrc:
+If you use Tim on multiple platforms you could use something like:

     if [[ $OSTYPE == darwin* ]]; then
-        # Settings here
+        # Mac OS X settings here
     else
-        # Settings here
+        # Everything else here
     fi

 If you are sick of life you could try out this: